 How will I study?

-This course is delivered via blended learning, including an induction session followed by taught Saturday conference sessions, at Edge Hill University, or St James’ in Manchester, or by arrangement with other partner institutions.
+This course is delivered via blended learning, including an induction session, followed by taught Saturday conference sessions, at Edge Hill University.

 Between the conference days, a formal schedule of online activities and discussions will take place, supported by personal tuition.
 You will be expected to dedicate approximately 8-10 hours per week to your studies.